 A global treaty, CITES protects species from becoming endangered or extinct because of international trade.
 The inclusion of the family Nautilidea in CITES Appendix II will help ensure that the international trade in these species is legal and sustainable.

 The U.S. Fish and Wildlife Service is the government agency designated under the Endangered Species Act to carry out the provisions of CITES.
 NOAA Fisheries provides guidance and scientific support on marine issues given our technical expertise.
 Learn more about U.S. FWS efforts under CITES for the chambered nautilus.

 NOAA Fisheries has collaborated for several years with other countries and researchers to study the distribution and biology of these iconic species.
 NOAA Fisheries has also helped fund studies about the extent and impact of international trade on these species.
 TRAFFIC and the World Wildlife Fund published a 2016 study that investigated the trade of chambered nautilus in the range countries of Indonesia and the Philippines and in major consumer markets to determine if trade is a threat to this species.
 The study called for better monitoring of the international nautilus trade.
-Read the report: An Investigation into the Trade of Nautilus (PDF, 4.9MB).
+Read the report: An Investigation into the Trade of Nautilus (PDF, 113 pages).